mwkaicz/request-test/README.md

     return exits.success({lang: this.req.getLocale()});
   }
   ```

-### How to reproduce this problem:
-+ look what's your prefered browser language and then setup some another in i18n.js as defaultLocale (not identical with your browser language)

-### Exception:
-+ both values in first two rows should be the same because they are obtained from the same page - but they are different if ``defaultLocale`` is not same as prefered ``Accept-Language`` :/

-### Problem:
-+ io.socket always returns defaultLocale instead of browser language

 This app was originally generated on Thu May 09 2019 07:40:44 GMT+0200 (Central Europe Daylight Time) using Sails v1.1.0.